 As you saw in a previous interaction, Jhod and Tristian can’t agree on what the cause is.
 This is reiterated at the beginning of this episode, with Jhod wanting to look at the lungs and Tristian desiring to focus on the stomach.
 Both are basing their plans on the victim’s symptoms, and both seem to have merit, but only one, obviously, is right.
 If you want to finish this cleanly, efficiently, and with as little death and misery as possible, follow the instructions below:

 - …to side with Tristian and search for the source of the disease in the patient’s stomach.

 Sorry, Jhod.
-This doesn’t actually effect the outcome too much.
+This doesn’t actually affect the outcome too much.
 Either way, the surgery proceeds much the same, as you’ll need to assist with an [Athletics], [Mobility], [Lore (Nature)] or [Persuasion] check.
 The difference is the difficulty.
 If you start cutting the wrong thing by siding with Jhod, these will require a check of 25-28 (depending on the check).
-Otherwise, if you side with Tristian (or consult Bartholomew) it’s a check of 10.
+Otherwise, if you side with Tristian (or consult Bartholomew) it’s a check of 17-20.
 You can also just kill the patient [Neutral Evil] and spare the moral conundrum entirely.
 The only downside to picking the easier checks is that you’ll get less XP for doing so (the XP gained for each check varies based on difficulty), but there is some incentive later on in the game if you manage to keep your patient alive.